baidu/braft/jepsen.atomic/README.md

 6. lein deps && lein test

-[NOTE] deps can download from dev, then copy .m2 to control host.
+[NOTE] deps can download from dev, then copy .m2 to control host. iptables command invalid in jepsen/src/net.clj, remove -w. then lein install most code copy from elasticsearch and logcabin

 ## License